Avergrove/avergroves-learning-notes/docs/tetris/6-3_stacking.md

 # 6-3 Stacking
-The "Standard" in T-spinning efficiency.
+The de-factor "Standard" in stacking.

-Typically the second stacking style learned after 9-0, for two reasons:
+Typically the second stacking style learned after 9-0, for good reasons:
 - Sprinting: Less KPP is needed to stack up quickly and knock em down quickly.
 - VS: Modular T-spin pattern stacking on the 3-side helps ensure your piceces are in good balance.